AgentMC/Sao20/Translate/En/Part3.md

 The melody was the same as in Northern Centoria — the Dark Territory one was the same as well since we talk of it — but the tone was slightly lighter and felt brighter.
 Before the echoing of the long trailing note disappeared, Kirito quickly got up and moved to the door.

-"Okay, this inn is a break from 2 PM to 2:30 for employees, and they all gather in the waiting room on the first floor.
+"Okay, this inn has a break from 2 PM to 2:30 for employees, and they all gather in the waiting room on the first floor.
 Guests will also be on sightseeing and shopping, and now there should not be anyone in the hallway."

 "...
 Hey, how do you know that?"